yugabyte/yugabyte-db/docs/content/preview/migrate/airgapped.md

 Install yb-voyager using a Docker image in an airgapped environment using the following steps:

-1. From a machine connected to the internet, run the following commands to pull and save the latest yb-voyager docker image:
+1. From a machine connected to the internet, run the following commands to pull and save the latest yb-voyager docker image (Pull the version from docker.io):

     ```sh
     docker pull yugabytedb/yb-voyager